 When it comes to Pinterest, creating boards is one of the most important parts of the platform in order to organize your pins and help drive traffic to your website.
 When creating boards, make sure that you use social media images that fit the size criteria perfectly.
 Not only is it important to choose a photo that is enticing to your audience, it’s important to choose one that’s relevant to that particular board.

-Whether you choose to go landscape or portrait, upload to Facebook or Twitter, make sure you follow this guide to take away the guesswork in figuring out which social media image sizes work best on which platforms.
+Whether you choose to go landscape or portrait, upload to Facebook or Twitter, make sure you follow this guide to take away the guesswork in figuring out which social media image sizes for 2021 work best on which platforms.
 Bookmark this post to save it as a reference for when you create images for social media, and sign up for our newsletter to stay up to date with our latest content.